 Seunghyeon Seo

-I'm a Ph.D. student at College of Engineering in Seoul National University, where I'm advised by Prof. Nojun Kwak in the Machine Intelligence and Pattern Analysis Lab (MIPAL).
+I'm a Ph.D. candidate at College of Engineering in Seoul National University, where I'm advised by Prof. Nojun Kwak in the Machine Intelligence and Pattern Analysis Lab (MIPAL).
 Previously, I got my bachelor's degree from College of Agriculture and Life Sciences in SNU, where I majored in Agricultural Economics.

 Email / CV / Google Scholar / LinkedIn / Github